 What if I need to cancel my visit?

-If you have to cancel a booking please contact the venue immediately to arrange an alternative date.
+If you need to cancel a booking, please contact the venue immediately to arrange an alternative date.

 How long does a visit last?

 Pre-booked workshops vary in length from 30 minutes to all day, the duration of each workshop is stated on all material related to the workshop and will be agreed when you book your visit.
 Many schools choose to spend a full day at the venue combining a workshop with a free self led visit.

 We hope that group visits to the museum will be educational, exciting and enjoyable.
 The health and safety guidance notes below are designed to help you plan and manage visits as safely as possible:

 Risk assessment is the responsibility of the group leader which means we are unable to provide this for you.
 However for each venue and school workshop we have a Hazard Identification Sheet, which, along with your preliminary visit, will help you write your risk assessment.
 For further help, please contact the venue Learning Team directly.